TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 a Rhetos component that reads configuration from the "Web.config" file.

 * RepositoryUses requires [AssemblyQualifiedName](https://docs.microsoft.com/en-us/dotnet/api/system.type.assemblyqualifiedname)
-  of the property type, but it can sometimes be shortened by omitting Version, Culture and PublicKeyToken.
+  of the property type, but it can sometimes be **shortened by omitting** Version, Culture and PublicKeyToken.
-  In this example, `Rhetos.Utilities.IConfiguration` is the full class or interface name (with the namespace), `Rhetos.Utilities` is the assembly name (this is usually the file name Rhetos.Utilities.dll” without the ".dll" extension).
+  In this example, `Rhetos.Utilities.IConfiguration` is the full class name or interface name (with the namespace), `Rhetos.Utilities` is the assembly name (this is usually the file name "Rhetos.Utilities.dll” without the ".dll" extension).
 * Troubleshooting:
-  You can test if a correct string is provided, by checking the [Type.GetType](https://docs.microsoft.com/en-us/dotnet/api/system.type.gettype?view=netframework-4.8#System_Type_GetType_System_String_) result in a test application or a LINQPad script.
+  You can test if a correct string is provided, by checking the result of [Type.GetType](https://docs.microsoft.com/en-us/dotnet/api/system.type.gettype?view=netframework-4.8#System_Type_GetType_System_String_) in a test application or a LINQPad script.
   It should return the expected type instead of *null*.
   For example:
     ```cs